Trinitui/100-days-of-code/log.md

 ### Day 35: Sep 7, 2020

-**Today's Progress**: I moved the Gex Arrays out of AndrewBot's main Bot.js file.
+**Today's Progress:**: I moved the Gex Arrays out of AndrewBot's main Bot.js file.
 That was a long time coming - but good experience on module dev too.
 Took a bit to get working.
 Also continuing with the Scrimba course.
 So far so good!

-**Thoughts**
+**Thoughts:** React is getting easier.
+I'm glad too, and I'm learning something important here about how to learn effectively online.

 **Link to work:** [AndrewBot](https://github.com/Trinitui/AndrewBot)